-Later on September 24, 2018, Fakwantip Co., Ltd has resolved to appoint C.I.G.
-(Thailand) Co., Ltd.'s authorized directors to managing director and is a part of the board of director of Fakwantip Co., Ltd. As well as change with the Department of Business Development.
+Later on September 24, 2018, Fakwantip Co.,Ltd has resolved to appoint C.I.G.
+(Thailand) Co., Ltd.'s authorized directors to managing director and is a part of the board of director of Fakwantip Co.,Ltd. As well as change with the Department of Business Development.
 C.I.G.
-(Thailand) Co., Ltd. has significant influence to Fakwantip Co., Ltd. Resulting in indirect influence to Fakwantip Co., Ltd. and chang status from other company to associate company since the third quarter 2018.
+(Thailand) Co., Ltd. has significant influence to Fakwantip Co.,Ltd. Resulting in indirect influence to Fakwantip Co.,Ltd. and chang status from other company to associate company since the third quarter 2018.

-During the year 2018, Fakwantip Co., Ltd received proceeds from the increasing share capital amount of 43.83 million shares is Baht 1.00 per which is total outstanding of Baht 43.83 million, The Company registered capital of the principal with the Ministry of Commerce.
+During the year 2018, Fakwantip Co.,Ltd received proceeds from the increasing share capital amount of 43.83 million shares is Baht 1.00 per share which is total outstanding of Baht 43.83 million, The Company registered capital of the principal with the Ministry of Commerce.
 As a result, authorized share capital increasing of Baht 17.80 million and the remaining amount is recognized as advance payment for shares amount of Baht 26.03 million.

 Investment in Fakwantip Co.,Ltd. formerly, general investment.
 Later, Fakwantip Co., Ltd. out of rehabilitation plan on July 31, 2018 causing such investment change to investment in assoiate.
 The Company perform beginning equity method from originally record cost method.
-As at December 31, 2021 the associate assessed the fair value of property and building is progress held on July 8, 2019.
+As at December 31, 2022 the associate assessed the fair value of property and building is progress held on July 8, 2019.
 The details are as follows: -

-(Unit : T Thousand Baht)

-Cost method Profit Percentage of Recognize in

-As at December 31, 2021 Fair value (loss) shareholding(%) retained

-earnings

-Land 9,516 14,560 5,044 29.67 1,497

-Land and building 61,237 36,621 (24,616) 29.67 (7,304)

-Total 70,753 51,181 (19,572) (5,807)

-Machinery during installation n 351,177 in the process of of evaluating fai r value

-Totaling 421,930
+(Unit t : Thousand Baht) Cost method Profit Percentage of Recognize in As at July 8, 2019 Fair value (loss) shareholding(%) retained earnings Land 9,516 14,560 5,044 29.67 1,497 Land and building 61,237 36,621 (24,616) 29.67 (7,304) Total 70,753 51,181 (19,572) (5,807) Machinery during installation 351,177 in the process of evaluating f air value Totaling 421,930

-Currently, the fair value of property and building in progress is in accordance to the valuation report amount of Baht 51.18 million with a higher cost than the fair value amount of Baht 19.57 million.
+The fair value of property and building in progress is in accordance to the valuation report amount of Baht 51.18 million with a higher cost than the fair value amount of Baht 19.57 million.
 The Company recognized such Gain and loss amount of Baht 5.81 million.
 The fair value of property and building in progress is determined by an independent appraiser who has been approved by the Office of the Securities and Exchange Commission (Thailand) by using Market Approach for the land valuation and Cost Approach for land and buildings valuation.
-The fair value of investment property is hierarchical level 3 and the Company is finding independent appraiser for assess fair value is machinery during installation.
+The fair value of investment property is hierarchical level 3 and machinery during installation in the process of requesting permission to enter the area with the Legal Execution Department.
+The Company in the process of evaluating fair value of the machinery during installation.